AlkanSte/Prompts/tech_review.md

 - Improving output reliability

 **Commentary:**
-Reflection and self-criticism make LLMs more robust by identifying and correcting errors during inference citeturn0search32.
+Reflection and self-criticism make LLMs more robust by identifying and correcting errors during inference.

 ---